Trinovantes/userscript-wowprogress-character-page/README.md

 3. Register a Warcraft Logs v2 API key (https://www.warcraftlogs.com/api/clients/).

-    The name field can be whatever you want but I suggest using a descriptive name to help the Warcraft Logs developers to identify your usage.
-The redirect URL doesn't matter for our purpose so it can just be any valid URL.
-Once successful, the site should give you a client id and secret.
+    * The name field can be whatever you want but I suggest using a descriptive name to help the Warcraft Logs developers to identify your usage
+    * The redirect URL doesn't matter for our purpose so it can just be any valid URL (e.g. `https://www.wowprogress.com`)
+    * Do **not** enable PKCE
+    * Once successful, the site should give you a client id and secret

 4. Open a new tab to WoWProgress and navigate to any character page.
 You will be asked to enter your client id and secret that you obtained in the previous step.